CiscoDevNet/terraform-provider-aci/docs/resources/l3out_redistribute_policy.md

 * `annotation` (annotation) - (string) The annotation of the L3out Redistribute Policy object.
   - Default: `orchestrator:terraform`

-* `annotations` - (list) A list of Annotations objects ([tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)) which can be configured using the [aci_annotation](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/annotation) resource.
+* `annotations` - (list) A list of Annotations objects ([tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
+Annotations can also be configured using a separate [aci_annotation](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/annotation) resource.
 This attribute is supported in ACI versions: 3.2(1l) and later.

   #### Required ####